Hemhaw

 He hemhawed around for ten minutes before he ever told me the price.

-other spellings: stall, hesitate, beat around the bush, dawdle, drag feet, waste time, and won’t spit it out
+variations: stall, hesitate, beat around the bush, dawdle, drag feet, waste time, won’t spit it out

 ★ "Hemhaw" almost always carries a tone of impatience - the speaker wants someone to quit stalling and get on with it. ★